nbarretoMindera/Decoy/README.md

 Some specific things that still need doing / some ideas for the future:
 * Enhancing error representation in JSON mocks.
 * Proactively verify that recorded mocks are still up to date versus responses delivered from the backend they are mocking (avoid mock drift).
-* Avoid app launch boilerplate in mocks by recording a separate set of "base mocks" which are checked if not found amongst your specific test's mocks.